killerkitten/pySMHI/README.md

 If you decide to use and improve this spagetticode, please send me a message.

-TODO:
+##TODO:
- -Clean up code
+ * Clean up code
- -Implement some kind of config file solution.
+ * Implement some kind of config file solution.
- -Fix the check of last forecast
+ * Fix the check of last forecast
- -Check wind speed parameter (seems to be off.)
+ * Check wind speed parameter (seems to be off.)